FBW32/4-PB-operators-comparison/README.md

 5. Check whether y is greater than x.

 6. Declare another variable "z" and give it a value of 5.
-Multiply z and x and, check whether this result is greater than z added to y.
+Multiply z and x, and check whether this result is greater than z added to y.

 7. Subtract z from x and check whether this result is less than y divided by z.